pvtex/esp32-rfid/README-MQTT.md

 ```
 {
      "cmd":"updateconf",
-     "doorip":"(The ESP-RFID IP address as String)",
+     "doorip":"(The ESP32-RFID IP address as String)",
      "configfile": {
       // the entire configuration object
      }